municipio-se/wp-plugin-hbg-event-manager-integration/README.md

 # Helsingborg API Event Manager Integration

-This plugin is an LTS version of the Helsingborg API Event Manager Integration plugin.
+This plugin is an LTS version of the Helsingborg API Event Manager Integration plugin v2.0.18.
 It allows you to import and display events as well as providing a form where users can submit events to the Event Manager.

 ## Installation